 Working in a global environment, it can be extremely difficult to stay connected with people around the world.
-With conflicting time zones, languages, and work practices, make sure that you remain diligent in communicating with your global shareholders and clients.
+With conflicting time zones, languages, and work practices, it’s vital that you ensure you remain diligent in communicating with your global shareholders and clients.

 Communication is key.
-Establish times that all the people you work with will be available so that you can get an optimized schedule down.
-You will want to be available with as many of your customers and clients as possible without overworking your employees.
+Establish times when all the people you work with will be available so that you can get an optimized schedule down.
+You will want to be available to as many of your customers and clients as possible without overworking your employees.